yu-greenland/name_transliteration/README.md

 # run the whole training process
 model_trainer.runWholeTrainProcess()

-# test what it has learnt, not quite there yet :)
+# test what it has learnt
 model_trainer.predict("dabudong")
 ```